Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/zk-proofs/slides.md

 ## Making a SNARK out of the factorization problem
 - The trick  is to transform our problem of proving the knowledge of factors (witnesses) into:
-- A problem of knowledge of a certain polynomials.
+- A problem of knowledge of certain polynomials.
 - Then verifier could ask me questions about those polynomials, and if the prover answers correctly,
-- The verifier could be fairly confidant that the prover knows that polynomial hence also the witness.
+- The verifier could be fairly confident that the prover knows that polynomial hence also the witness.

 ---